iogor/cpp-learning/README.md

 - Learn object-oriented programming.

-- Build the necessary foundation for embedded systems and AtlasForge projects.
+- Build the necessary foundation for embedded systems and engineering/robotics projects.

 ## Content